rfortherestofus/blog/dont-label-everything/dont-label-everything.md

 As you can see, the function only adds points and lines.
 If we want to add labels, we’ll need to add another layer using `geom_text()`.
-We can use the `pct_formatted` variable for the text labels, as follows:
+We can use the `pct_formatted` variable for the text labels, as follows (the `show.legend = FALSE` ensures that no unnecessary text elements get added to the legend).

 ``` r
 population_projection_plot(